QuantLet/Styleguide-and-FAQ/Styleguide.md

 #### _Important_:
 1. Make sure that the provided 'Name of Quantlet' and the actual filename of your provided Codefile is identical!
 Otherwise the automatic Readme.md creation will be incomplete.
-2. If a Quantlet is written in more than one programming language (i.e. Matlab/SAS), add relevant datafields like Author[Matlab], Author[SAS], Submitted[Matlab], Submitted[SAS], ... to the Metainfo.txt if you want to distinguish between different versions/languages.
+2. If a Quantlet is written in more than one programming language (i.e. Matlab/SAS), add relevant data fields like Author[Matlab], Author[SAS], Submitted[Matlab], Submitted[SAS], ... to the Metainfo.txt if you want to distinguish between different versions/languages.

 #### We use YAML to format metainfo.txt to make things easy and fast